microsoftarchive/microsoft-teams-apps-profileplus/README.md

+# This repository has been archived.
+The code, app package, and Dataverse solution for this app can be found in the [microsoft/teams-powerapps-app-templates](https://github.com/microsoft/teams-powerapps-app-templates) open source repository.

 ## Overview

 Profile+ help you quickly look up colleagues, understand org structure and roles, and learn about open positions.
 The ability to filter by project and expertise creates new opportunities for like-minded people to find one another and connect.
 You can update your profile right from within Teams and express your personality by adding a video.
 Once you find someone you’d like to meet or collaborate with, it’s easy to introduce yourself in chat, give that person a call, or schedule a Teams meeting.
 Refer [here](https://aka.ms/TeamsProfilePlusDocs) for more detailed view of the feature.